 It was originally opened in 1993 to look after the Boeing 747 fleet.
 In 2008 BAMC started to maintain the Boeing 767-300 fleet (now retired) and in 2010 the Boeing 777-200 and 777-300 were added.
 The hanger also has the capability to maintain the newest Boeing 787 fleet.

-As you will read, British Airways is proposing to make 239 of the 546 staff redundant.
+British Airways is proposing to make 239 of the 546 staff redundant.

 In practice, it is likely that every member of staff will be made redundant but 307 will be allowed to return if they sign a new contract.
 These will offer ‘competitive pay and benefits’ which are likely to be lower than those currently offered.
 Employees will also have to accept weaker protection against redundancy, absence and disciplinary measures.

-You will see (page 4) that British Airways is threatening to close the entire Cardiff facility if the union does not agree to the implementation of these changes.
+British Airways is threatening to close the entire Cardiff facility if the union does not agree to the implementation of these changes.

 These numbers exclude staff at British Airways Avionics Engineering in Llantrisant and British Airways Interiors in Blackwood.
 It is suggested that these facilities might close with activities consolidated in Cardiff, with staff expected to become multi-functional across all three areas.